RobertEngen/lrts/README.md

     application.stop_application()
 ```

-4. Run multiple services on the cluster simultaneously and wait for their results synchronously
+4. Run multiple services on the cluster simultaneously and wait for their results synchronously:
 ```python
 from typing import List